huaweicloud/terraform-provider-huaweicloud/docs/resources/cts_tracker.md

 * `enabled` - (Optional, Bool) Specifies whether tracker is enabled.

+* `tags` - (Optional, Map) Specifies the key/value pairs to associate with the CTS tracker.

 ## Attribute Reference

 In addition to all arguments above, the following attributes are exported: